-• For the first 14 days
+Getting aroundFor your first 14 days

 - You must not use public transport.
-You may only use dedicated Games vehicles such as buses, fleets and chartered taxis provided by Tokyo 2020 as a special service dedicated to Games participants within the first 14 days, while you do not have access to public transport.
+You may only use dedicated Games vehicles such as buses and fleets while you do not have access to public transport.
+You may also be permitted to use dedicated vehicles provided by your RO.
 All dedicated Games vehicles will operate following official Japanese hygiene protocols.
-They will have: - Mandatory face mask wearing, thorough hand sanitising and refraining from conversation - Measures to enable as much physical distancing as possible between passengers, depending on the vehicle - A partition between the driver's seat and passenger seats - Constant ventilation, through air conditioning - If you have to travel by air or bullet train to a venue in a remote city, you may do so on a limited basis.
-Tokyo 2020 will provide information on available flights and bullet trains
+They will have: - Mandatory face mask wearing, thorough hand sanitising and refraining from conversation - Measures to enable as much physical distancing as possible between passengers, depending on the vehicle - A partition between the driver's seat and passenger seats - Constant ventilation, through air conditioning

-Tokyo 2020 will manage reservations in collaboration with respective operators to ensure there is appropriate space between you and other passengers
+- If you have to travel by air or bullet train to a venue in a remote city, you may do so on a limited basis.
+Tokyo 2020 will provide information on available flights and bullet trains - Tokyo 2020 will manage reservations in collaboration with respective operators to ensure there is appropriate space between you and other passengers